n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 Now you have all the tools to write the training loop for logistic regression.
-Try it before look at the solution below!
+Try it before looking at the solution below!

 ```python